 Stanford's resources are constrained by donor, sponsor and budgetary restrictions.
 Expenditures for Equipment/Services must follow a strict approval process, tied to demonstrated business need, rather than as compensation in the form of the latest technological gadget.
 Frequent turnover of such Equipment is discouraged.
 The employee's supervisor will determine and approve the Stanford business necessity for providing Equipment/ Services to the employee, based upon the employee's job duties, budget availability and local policy, custom and practice.
 Simple convenience is not a criterion for providing mobile equipment or reimbursing related services.
 The approval process will include a review of all aspects of the Equipment/Services ensuring that they are provided at a minimum cost to Stanford consistent with the Stanford business requirements of the employee.

 b.
 Supervisory Approval

 The supervisor (or designee) must approve the provision of the Equipment/ Services, following their customary school, business unit or department (hereinafter each referred to as the "Department") practice for documentation of pre-approval of a business expense.
-A template that may be used for documentation is available at Stanford's Gateway to Financial Activities.
 Annual review of the necessity of Equipment/Services provided to a supervisor's staff is strongly encouraged.

 c.
 Business Necessity